Arunabh0409/ShopiVerse/README.md

 ### Filteration of Products based on Category + Price Ranges

+### Search Functionality : Based on User Search Keywords search Products having Matching in Name and Description

 ### Pagination ( limiting the number of products showed on each page to enhance user experience )

 ### Add to Cart ( Add your favourite products to Cart and buy them )